 Rubber Tip Stimulator

-Rubber tip stimulators are highly effective oral hygiene aids to remove plaque around the gum line and stimulate blood flow in the gum tissue.
+Rubber tip stimulator is a highly effective oral hygiene aid to remove plaque around the gum line and stimulate blood flow in the gum tissue.
 Use the rubber stimulator to gently trace along the inner and outer gum line.
 It should be stored in a cool dry place and used once daily.
 The tip needs to be replaced when it begins to wear out.

 An oral irrigator also called a water jet or water pick is a device used to remove debris below the gum line.
 By continuously spraying tiny jets of water into the pockets of the gum, oral irrigators can remove harmful bacteria and food particles and reduce the risk of gum disease.
 These tools should be used in addition to brushing and flossing and not as an alternative.
 Professional dental cleaning is recommended at least twice a year to remove deeper debris.

 Mouth rinses are classified into two categories - therapeutic and cosmetic.
 Therapeutic rinses may require a prescription and contain active ingredients that fight cavities, bad breath, and plaque to prevent gum disease.
 Cosmetic rinses may temporarily control or reduce bad breath and are available without a prescription.
 Generally, mouth rinsing should be done after brushing.

 To prevent future dental problems, oral homecare procedures should be practised on a daily basis.
 Consult your dentist for any queries regarding oral hygiene aids.